When you purchase a home or other real property in San Diego there will be fees associated with the purchase, let’s break them down below…

 A complete list and explanations of typical closing costs terms are provided below.

-What kinds of fees can you expect to pay at closing?
+What kinds of fees can you expect to pay when buying Real Estate in San Diego?

 The type of property you buy along with the type of loan you choose affects the fees you will pay.
 The following is a list of all closing cost terms; however, you may not have to pay all of them.